American Education Timeline of Significant People & Events

 The Woods Hole Conference was held, as a response to the Soviet Union's launch of the Sputnik series of satellites, to identify the problems of science education and to recommend solutions.

 American educators who feared the Soviet Union had passed the United States in science, math, and foreign language achievement.
 Met to discuss and consider what might be done.
 Their conclusions was to bring together distinguished people from different fields to plan and suggest general ways to improve education.
 Their suggestions centered on subject matter as discipline-based, and identified instruction as an important factor that must be consider to improve student achievement by calling for a need of conceptual learning.

 National Defense Education Act - Millions of dollars are provided to expand math, science, foreign language, and guidance programs.

-Sputnik launched by Russia and American education is questioned.
+Sputnik launched by the Soviet Union on October 4, 1957 and American education is questioned.